 If you ask for your appeal within this time frame, you can stay in the hospital while you wait to get the BFCC-QIO's decision.
 You won't have to pay for your stay (except for applicable coinsurance or deductibles).

-If you miss the deadline for a fast appeal, you can still ask the BFCC-QIO to review your case, but different rules and time frames apply.
+If you miss the deadline for a fast appeal, you can still ask the BFCC-QIO to review your case, but different rules and time frames apply and you might be responsible for the cost of the hospital stay past the original day the hospital tries to discharge you.
+If you're in a Medicare Advantage Plan, you can ask your plan for an appeal, but different rules apply.

 What will happen during the BFCC-QIO's review?